 During our first six sessions, spaced two to three weeks apart, we addressed different aspects of her journey:

 - Subsequent losses: grief over the loss of a normal life

 - Being sensitive/emotional and how to make space for that

 - Releasing the cancerous cells rather than battling them

 - New aspects of the triggering emotional event

 Triggering emotional loss using Tearless Trauma

 The most immediate area to address was an emotional event that preceded her cancer diagnosis.
 Her father, who loved her very much and whom she loved deeply, died after a challenging illness.
 The grief of this loss was crushing her, producing constant anxiety in her body, a gripping knot in her chest.
-Frankly I don’t know how she functioned with such grief locked in her heart.
 Given the level of intensity just naming the issue, we used a variation of the Tearless Trauma.
 Five to six rounds on this grief lowered it from a 10 to a state of calm.
 She responded very quickly to the tapping, getting immediate relief as we moved through the points.
 By the end of the tapping rounds, she was able to talk about the loss with no crying or apparent stress.